 \section{Experimental Evaluation}

-\paragraph*{\bf Data.} For motion correction and tracking in a single modality test, we included $240$ sequences of 4D EPIs from fMRI time series who underwent fetal MRI scans (Siemens 3T scanner).
+\paragraph*{\bf Data} For motion correction and tracking in a single domain (modality) test, we included $240$ sequences of 4D fetal echo-planar imaging (EPI) time series acquired on Siemens 3T scanners.
 The study was approved by the institutional review board and written informed consent was obtained from all participants.
-The dataset covers gestational ages from $22.57$ to $38.14$ weeks (mean $32.39$ weeks).
-Imaging parameters included a slice thickness of $2$ to $3 mm$, a repetition time (TR) of $2$ to $5.6$ seconds (mean $3.1$ seconds), an echo time (TE) of $0.03$ to $0.08$ seconds (mean $0.04$ seconds), and a flip angle (FA) of $90$ degrees.
-Fetal brains were extracted from scans using a real-time deep learning segmentation method~\cite{faghihpirayesh2024fetal}.
-All brain scans were resampled to $96^3$ with a voxel resolution of $3 mm^3$ and underwent intensity normalization.
+The gestational ages of the fetuses at the time of the scans were from $22.57$ to $38.14$ weeks (mean $32.39$ weeks).
+Imaging parameters included a slice thickness of $2$ to $3 mm$, a repetition time of $2$ to $5.6$s (mean $3.1$s), and an echo time of $0.03$ to $0.08$s (mean $0.04$s).
+Fetal brains were extracted from scans using a previously-validated segmentation method~\cite{faghihpirayesh2024fetal}, which provided segmentation maps used as shape input to UniMo.
+All brain scans were resampled to $96^3$ with a voxel size of $3 mm^3$ and underwent intensity normalization.